Move to: Previous Day

 Ordinary Time: August 25th

-Wednesday of the Twenty First Week of Ordinary Time; Optional Memorials of St. Louis of France, King and St. Joseph Calasanz, priest
+Wednesday of the Twenty First Week in Ordinary Time; Optional Memorial of St. Louis of France; St. Joseph Calasanz, Priest

 Old Calendar: St. Louis IX of France